 One of the first things our professional care managers will explore is if skilled care or non-medical care services are appropriate.
 We will carefully evaluate the needs that the family and patient have as well as preferences and resources available.
 We will then provide you a list of our recommendations.
 This list includes the level of care we recommend and probable staff that we would provide based on your needs and preferences.
 Finding the best fit with our care staff is so important to the process to ensure everyone is comfortable.
 Prior to any paid services being provided, you'll receive a firm quote surrounding any costs so that there are no surprises in the process.

 HopeBridge has care managers available 24 hours a day, seven days a week.
-In many cases we can have qualified, professional staff placed within your home within eight hours of a phone call in urgent circumstances.
+In many cases we can have qualified, professional staff placed in your home within a week of your assessment in urgent circumstances.

 Please feel free to contact us to discuss your situation, to get more information, and to fully understand the options that are available.